 GNSS stands for global navigation satellite system.
 A GNSS consists of a number of satellites in space that broadcast navigation signals.
 These navigation signals can be picked up by a GNSS receiver on the earth to determine that receiver's position and velocity.
 For a long time the only operational GNSS was the United States GPS.
-However, the Chinese BeiDou, the European Union's GALILEO, and the russian GLONASS are fully operational, with similar or more accurate performance to GPS.
+However the Russian GLONASS is now fully operational with similar performance to GPS.
+The Chinese BeiDou is in the process of becoming operational and the European Union's GALILEO should be operational within ten years.